 Mr Daniel RIBEIRO DOS SANTOS, UFPB, Brazil, https://www.facebook.com/TREEUFPB

-A sustainable urban planning project and integration of mobility in the development of the hyper center of Kinshasa in the DRCongo POSTER PRESENTATION
+A sustainable urban planning project and integration of mobility in the development of the hyper center of Kinshasa in the DRCongo ORAL PRESENTATION

 In the twenty-first century, several African cities are confronted with the problems of urban growth and by extension the consequences of the urban explosion.